Long-Range Bell States from Local Measurements and Many-Body Teleportation without Time-Reversal

-Many-body teleportation is a generalization of conventional teleportation that is based on the entangled pair of qubits shared by Alice and Bob~(see the SM for a brief description).
-Many-body teleportation involves two steps, encoding and decoding the information.
-In the encoding step, a single bit of quantum information spreads across the complex degrees of freedom of the many-body Hilbert space through the application of the unitary $U$.
+Many-body teleportation generalizes conventional teleportation based on an entangled pair of qubits~(see the SM).
+There are two steps, encoding and decoding the information.
+In the encoding step, a single bit of quantum information spreads across the complex degrees by the unitary $U$.
 On the other hand, the decoding step concentrates the information at another qubit across the system.
-As in the case of single-body teleportation, many-body teleportation requires a long-range pair-wise entangled initial state between the system and a double copy.
-In addition, the usual decoder~\cite{yoshida2017efficient} contains a unitary operation $U^*$ which effectively rewinds time.
-Crucially, $U^*$ does not trivially act on the entire output state but rather on the second copy.
-The teleportation fidelity is closely related to the out-of-time ordered correlator, which is measured by directly engineering $U^*$ ~\cite{garttner2017measuring,mi2021information, braumuller2022probing,li2017measuring,wei2018exploring, sanchez2020perturbation} or using randomized measurements without time reversal~\cite{vermersch2019probing,nie2019detecting,joshi2020quantum}.
-However, the current scheme of directly teleporting quantum information through a many-body system requires the long-range entangled state, a double copy of the system and time reversal, and is so far limited to small systems.
+Existing many-body teleportation schemes require a long-range pair-wise entangled initial state between the system and a double copy.
+In addition, the usual decoder~\cite{yoshida2017efficient} contains a unitary operation $U^*$ which effectively reverses time.
+The teleportation fidelity is closely related to the out-of-time ordered correlator, which is measured by directly engineering $U^*$~\cite{garttner2017measuring,mi2021information, braumuller2022probing,li2017measuring,wei2018exploring, sanchez2020perturbation} or using randomized measurements without time reversal~\cite{vermersch2019probing,nie2019detecting,joshi2020quantum}.
+However, the current scheme of direct many-body teleportation requires the long-range entangled state, a double copy of the system and time reversal, and is so far limited to small systems.